iopipe/iopipe-java/README.md

    * If set to `false` then the plugin will be disabled.
    * If this is not set for a plugin then it will use the setting from the plugin if it should be enabled by default or not.
+ * `com.iopipe.publishmethod` or `IOPIPE_PUBLISH_METHOD`
+   * Determines how IOpipe events are to be published to the IOpipe service.
+   * If set to `serial` after an event is generated it will be sent to IOpipe and execution will block until a response is returned.
+   * If set to `threaded`, for a low number of concurrent invocations this will act the same as `serial`.
+However when there are more concurrent invocations a background thread will send events to IOpipe.
+   * If not set, this defaults to `threaded`.

 Log4j2 is used for debugging output and it can be configured via environment variable.
 Information on its configuration is at: